redux-orm/redux-orm/README.md

 ### Extensions

-- [`redux-orm-proptypes`](https://github.com/tommikaikkonen/redux-orm-proptypes): React PropTypes validation and defaultProps mixin for Redux-ORM Models
+* [`redux-orm-proptypes`](https://github.com/tommikaikkonen/redux-orm-proptypes): React PropTypes validation and defaultProps mixin for Redux-ORM Models

 ## Usage

+For a detailed walkthrough see [a guide to creating a simple app with Redux-ORM](https://github.com/tommikaikkonen/redux-orm-primer).
+Its not up-to-date yet but the [code has a branch for version 0.9](https://github.com/tommikaikkonen/redux-orm-primer/tree/migrate_to_0_9).
+The Redux docs have a [short section](https://redux.js.org/recipes/structuring-reducers/updating-normalized-data#redux-orm) on Redux-ORM as well.

 ### Declare Your Models